Albanian Orthodox Church: Revival of the church

 At the end of the communist rule, when religious freedom was restored, only 22 Orthodox priests remained alive.
 To deal with this situation, the Ecumenical Patriarch appointed Anastasios to be the Patriarchal Exarch for the Albanian Church.
 As Bishop of Androusa, Anastasios was dividing his time between his teaching duties at the University of Athens and the Archbishopric of Irinoupolis in Kenya, which was then going through a difficult patch, before his appointment.
 He was elected on July 11, 1992, and enthroned on August 2, 1992.
 Over time Anastasios has gained respect for his charity work and is now recognized as a spiritual leader of the Orthodox Church in Albania.

 Orthodox parishes with active liturgical lives have been established in a majority of cities and villages.
 Liturgical, preaching, and catechism ministries have been expanded, increasing the participation of both clergy and laity.
 Several groups have been organized to assist the church with its ministries: the Orthodox Women, and Orthodox Intellectuals.
 The moral and spiritual strength offered through the cultivation of a sound religious life is contributing decisively to the general progress of the Albanian society.

 Most parishes use the Albanian language in liturgy, while Greek is also partly used.
 In Greek minority areas the liturgy is accordingly celebrated in Greek.

 New clergy and ecclesiastical and theological education

 The church has prepared a new generation of clergy.
 Anastasios started a seminary in 1992, initially in a disused hotel, which was relocated to its own buildings at Shën Vlash in 1996, 15 kilometres from the port of Durrës.
 As of February 2011, there were 145 clergy members, all of which were Albanian citizens who graduated from the Resurrection of Christ Theological Academy.
 This academy is also preparing new members (men and women) for catechism and for other services in different church activities.

-Meanwhile, students are continuing their theological educations in well-known theological universities abroad.
+Meanwhile, students are continuing their theological educations in theological universities abroad.

 Two ecclesiastical high schools for boys were opened – the "Holy Cross" in Gjirokastër in 1998, and the "Holy Cross" in Sukth of Durrës in 2007.